Skip to main content

 5. Street signs, traffic signs or replacement of streetlight fixtures.

-4. All of the provisions of this section are applicable to construction, alteration, restoration, moving and demolition by the State of North Carolina, its political subdivisions, agencies, instrumentalities and public utilities.
+5. All of the provisions of this section are applicable to construction, alteration, moving and demolition by the State of North Carolina, its political subdivisions, agencies, and instrumentalities provided, however, they do not apply to interiors of buildings or structures owned by the State of North Carolina.

 4. Prohibited Activities